ecoreng/base-di/README.md

 ```

 ##Black Magic##
-Callables can also be autoresolved and returned as a callable for later execution:
+Callables can also be autoresolved and returned as a Closure for later execution:
 ```php
 // assuming \Some\Object and \Some\Object2 exist and are autoloadable
 $di = new \Base\Concrete\Container;